PSC-PublicHealth/pFRED/doc/FRED_UserGuide.rst

 Adult Decision-makers for Children
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The synthetic population used by FRED was developed by RTI,
-International using a process described in (Wheaton et al, 2009).
-Household level Public Use Microdata Sample (PUMS) includes the ages,
-sexes, and relationships of all individuals within a household.
-Households from the PUMS are selected with replacement to make up the
-synthetic population, selecting households so that the census counts and
-other statistical distributions are maintained at the census block
-level.
-As a result of this process, the FRED synthetic population
+The FRED synthetic population includes information giving the
-includes information giving the relationship of each member of the
+relationship of each member of the household to the Householder
-household to the Householder (typically, the owner of the house or the
+(typically, the owner of the house or the head of the household.)
+This
-head of the household.)
-This information is used to assign an adult in
+information is used to assign an adult in the household as the
-the household as the responsible decision-maker for the health-related
+responsible decision-maker for the health-related behaviors of each
-behaviors of each child in the household.
-The rules for selecting the
+child in the household.
+The rules for selecting the adult
-adult decision-maker for each child are as follows:
+decision-maker for each child are as follows:

 #.
 If the Householder is the parent (natural parent, adoptive parent,
    step-parent) of the child, then the Householder is designated the